TharushiNK/Spring-Boot-application-With-Database/README.md

 # Spring-Boot-application-With-Database
-Spring Boot application by connecting to MYSQL Workbench
+Spring Boot application by connecting to MYSQL using MYSQL Workbench